Common Language Runtime (CLR) in C#

 Main Components of CLR

-As the word specify Common which means CLR provides a common runtime or execution environment as there are more than 60 .NET programming languages.
+As the word specify, Common means CLR provides a common runtime or execution environment as there are more than 60 .NET programming languages.

 - Common Language Specification (CLS)